rynbrd/conman/README.md

 ------------
 The following command line options are recognized:

     -help         Print the help.
-    -var=NAME=VALUE Set a named value.
+    -v NAME=VALUE Set a named value.
-    -json=JSON      Set context from the provided JSON object.
+    -j JSON       Set context from the provided JSON object.
-    -config=FILE    Load configuration from this file.
+    -c FILE       Load configuration from this file.
 Defaults to /etc/conman.yml.

 The `var` and `json` options load values into the context.
 They may be used to initialize values in `sys` and `env` but will be overwritten if those values